Cooperation between the Ministry of Transport and Communications and Russia

-Transport cooperation between the two countries is based on intergovernmental treaties, which have been revised and brought up to date with current requirements, ensuring, for example, as level a playing field as possible for operators from both countries.
+In the transport sector, cooperation between the countries is based on treaties and conventions that have been renewed and updated to ensure as equal market opportunities as possible for operators of both countries.